 At the same time, be firm.
 Love is not about always giving in.
-Learn how to say “No” to your Daisy – firmly and clearly.
+Say “No” to Daisy’s tantrums – firmly and clearly.
 She might wail and shout that it’s not fair.
 But that’s just a child throwing a tantrum.

-Distract your Daisy with something else.
+Distract her with something else.
 Maybe she would like to play, dance, or watch a movie instead of eating?

 Find other ways to reward Daisy for being good – not by giving her naughty food treats.
-Is there something pretty, joyful or fun she would like to have?
+Is there something pretty, joyful or fun she would like to have or do?